A North American Conservation Success

 Sources & Further Reading

 1. Cade, T. J., Enderson, J. H., Thelander, C. G., & White, C. M. (Eds.)
 (1988).
-Peregrine Falcon Populations: Their Management and Recovery.
-The Peregrine Fund.
+Peregrine Falcon Populations: Their Management and Recovery. — The definitive reference on the captive-breeding and release program, including release totals, founder-stock pedigrees, and hack-tower methodology.

 2. U.S. Fish & Wildlife Service (1999).
 Endangered and Threatened Wildlife and Plants; Final Rule to Remove the American Peregrine Falcon From the Federal List of Endangered and Threatened Wildlife.
-Federal Register 64(164):46541–46558.
+Federal Register 64(164):46541–46558. — Official delisting determination; cites ~1,650 known breeding pairs in U.S. + Canada as of 1998.

 3. U.S. Fish & Wildlife Service (2003, 2006, 2015).
 Post-Delisting Monitoring of the American Peregrine Falcon.
-Divisional reports.
+Divisional and final reports. — Federally mandated 5-year monitoring cycles documenting stable-to-growing populations after delisting; 2015 final report estimates 6,000+ breeding pairs in North America.

-6. Partners in Flight (2021).
-Avian Conservation Assessment Database, population estimates v.
-2021.
+4. Partners in Flight (2021).
+Avian Conservation Assessment Database, v.
+2021. — Continental population estimate for Falco peregrinus in North America: ~40,000 individuals.